From the Cook

 Tips & Tricks (5)

-- Buttermilk Dumpling Secret 🥛Use buttermilk in your dumpling dough instead of regular milk—the acidity reacts with baking powder to create lighter, fluffier dumplings that won't become dense or soggy.
+- Buttermilk Dumpling Secret 🥛Use cold buttermilk and handle the dumpling dough minimally to ensure tender, fluffy dumplings that won't become dense or tough during cooking.

 Recipe Facts